ymarco/csvdb/README.md

 load file #2  | 83s | 55s | 36s
 select        | 66s | 24s | 10.5s
 inner table file size     | 322MB | 62MB | 56MB

+Note: these benchmarck were taken on my 4-core Intel i5 8250U lenovo laptop.

 Using a profiler we discovered that the (constant) calculation of the select command takes approximately 2 seconds,